Visions of Singapore

-Singapore feels like one of the most dynamic cities of Asia right now.
 By extensive use of landfill with sand bought from Indonesia and Cambodia, the bay area has expanded greatly in the last few years and tall buildings pop up everywhere.
+One of the most eye-catching is Marina Bay Sands, rising like a spaceship that crash-landed on three glass pillars, now serving overpriced cocktails and a rooftop view so good it feels like a bluescreen.
+Hell yes, I’m staying here.

 Quite unsurprisingly, there is a downside to the fairytale.
 While Singapore is immaculate clean and safe, it has been described as Disneyland with a death penalty.
 Big brother is always watching and freedom of speech is questionable at best.